Fuguety/College/README.md

 **Everything is separated in folders for better understanting**

 - OOP -> uses C++ language with Object Oriented programming
+- Html -> Codes using htmt, css and js
 - Python -> codes written in Python